chtrembl/azure-cloud/petstore/08-configure-apps-to-use-application-insights/README.md

  - **Enable/Configure Spring Boot Application Code**

-    Update your PetStoreApp and PetStoreService to now use the follow environment variable:
+    Update your PetStoreApp and PetStoreService application.yml to now use the follow environment variable:

-    ```PETSTORESERVICE_AI_INSTRUMENTATION_KEY=<your application insights instrumentation key from the screenshot above>```
+    ```
+    azure:
+        application-insights:
+            instrumentation-key: ${PETSTOREAPP_AI_INSTRUMENTATION_KEY}
+    ```

-    > 📝 Please Note, by adding PETSTORESERVICE_AI_INSTRUMENTATION_KEY to the App Service & Kubernetes Container Configuration, everything will just work, the PetStoreApp and PetStoreService will start pushing telementry into Application Insights.
+    > 📝 Please Note, by adding PETSTORESERVICE_AI_INSTRUMENTATION_KEY to the App Service & Kubernetes Container Configuration, the application code will just work, the PetStoreApp and PetStoreService will start pushing telementry into Application Insights, you won't need to write any code.
 You can however read below to see how it all works.

     Head to Azure Portal and update Azure App Service Configuration for PetStoreApp (No code change needed and App Container will automagically restart with changes taking effect)